 The possibility of living with sight loss can have a significant impact on your health and wellbeing.
 Take a look at the resources and tools we have to support you and help you to embrace life’s challenges.

-It is important to realise that everyone experiences some or all of these stages from time to time, but it is essential to get professional help if it is severe and lasting.
+It is important to realise that everyone experiences some or all of these stages from time to time and it is essential to get professional help if it is severe and lasting.

 If you or someone you know feels distressed, overwhelmed, or is experiencing depression, you can speak to someone by calling Lifeline on 13 11 14, or Beyond Blue on 1300 22 4636 (available 24 hours, 7 days a week).